Skip to content

 Understanding Tuples

-A Python tuple is a lot like a list, but with one big difference: you can’t change a tuple after you create it.
+A Python tuple is similar to a list, but with one big difference: you can’t change a tuple after you create it.
 This is called being immutable.
 Tuples are made using round brackets ( ).

 Here’s what you need to know about tuples: